-- 7. But our common European purpose must go beyond the immediate question of Iraq.
-We have common aspirations.
-Since 9/11, we, the Europeans, have contributed fully to the worldwide fight against terrorism.
-We have developed an approach to the Middle East, which provides the only perspective for reconciliation and reconstruction in the region.
-We in the European Parliament ask that you should insist on the immediate publication of the road map as a first and necessary step.
-And we must develop and refine our vision for the future of the Middle East, our relations with the Arab world and Israel, and for a world free of terrorism.
-In short we must enhance the capacity of the European Union to act. - 8.
-On the question of weapons of mass destruction, Iraq is a key danger amongst others of a slide into a more chaotic, less secure, more dangerous world.
-We have to develop from this a willingness to learn, a European vision and the capacity to give real leadership at the global level, in accordance with our values, based on a common threat assessment, a policy of graduated response, and a philosophy and practice embedded in effective multilateralism.
+- 8. On the question of weapons of mass destruction, Iraq is a key danger amongst others of a slide into a more chaotic, less secure, more dangerous world.
+We have to develop a European vision and the capacity to give real leadership at the global level, in accordance with our values, based on a common threat assessment, a policy of graduated response, and a philosophy and practice embedded in effective multilateralism.
 We, the Europeans, need to get our act together.
-It is no use us whingeing if and when others act in the absence of European action or carry the burden.
+It is no use us whingeing if and when others, in the absence of European action, carry the burden.
 Doing nothing in the face of this threat is not a viable option.
-As we saw last weekend, with the very robust demonstrations of civil society, there is a keen interest in the work we do here today.
-European citizens are right to expect European leadership and a clear vision. - 9.
-And if we allow European divisions to stay to the fore, then it is dictators like Saddam Hussein who will triumph.
-If we subject our traditional alliances to excessive strain, we provide succour to dictators not democrats.
-If, on the other hand, we believe that the United Nations method, the UN Charter and the Security Council provide unique instruments to lay out a new peaceful world order, then we must do nothing which could jeopardise the United Nations' credibility and its ability to act in all circumstances. - Like the UN, the European Union's aspirations are pacific, but not pacifist.
+As we saw last weekend, public opinion has demonstrated a keen interest in the work we do here today.
+European citizens are right to expect European leadership. - 9.
+And if we allow European divisions to stay to the fore, then it is dictators like Saddam Hussein who triumph.
+If we subject our traditional alliances to strain, we provide succour to dictators not democrats.
+If, on the other hand, we believe that the United Nations method, the UN Charter and the Security Council provide unique instruments to lay out a new peaceful order for the world, then we must do nothing which could jeopardise the United Nations' credibility and its ability to act.

+Like the UN, the European Union's aspirations are pacific, not pacifist.
 Our approach is multilateral, not unilateral.
 Our vision is global and shared.
-We have, therefore, a duty to develop a European approach, faithful to these values and determined to use all multilateral means to ensure the effective compliance with UN Resolutions. - 10.
-It is not just a massive political challenge but also a humanitarian challenge.
-With the Group Leaders of the European Parliament, I met earlier this afternoon Kofi Annan, the Secretary General of the United Nations.
-He talked about the precarious humanitarian situation in Iraq.
-Whatever the outcome of the current crisis, prudence requires that we anticipate and develop appropriate plans for dealing with what is potentially a deepening humanitarian tragedy.
-I offer the European Parliament's cooperation in any such endeavour with Council and with Commission. - 11.
-And so, Mr President, the European Parliament appeals to you and the Heads of State and Government, to work together to the highest common factor, and not the lowest common denominator, to express and develop a European approach to the immediate problem of disarming Saddam Hussein and to the broader issues of peace and security in the Middle East, and a wider European perspective on policies of non-proliferation of weapons of mass destruction, which is compelling and necessary. - 12.
-If this current debate teaches us anything, it exposes a gap between our aspirations and our capacity to act.
-At a time when we are debating the future of Europe, we have to realise that constitutions and institutions will be merely empty vessels, if not animated by determined political vision and will.
-That is the challenge.
-If you draw up conclusions at the end of this meeting, use them to breathe new life into our common purpose.
+We have, therefore, a duty to develop a European approach, faithful to these values and determined to use all multilateral means to ensure the effective compliance with UN Resolutions.

+10.It is not just a massive political challenge, it is also a humanitarian challenge.
+Whatever the outcome of the current crisis, prudence requires that we anticipate and develop appropriate plans for dealing with what is a deepening humanitarian tragedy.
+I offer the European Parliament's cooperation with the other EU Institutions to prepare an appropriate response, if necessary.

+- 11. And so, Mr President, the European Parliament appeals to you and the Heads of State and Government here present, to work together to the highest common factor, and not the lowest common denominator, to develop a European approach to the immediate problem of disarming Saddam Hussein, to the broader issues of peace and security in the Middle East, and a wider European perspective on policies of non-proliferation of weapons of mass destruction. - 12.If this current debate teaches us anything, it exposes a gap between our aspirations and our capacity in the making of foreign policy.
+At a time when we are debating the future of Europe, we have to realise that constitutions and institutions are empty vessels, if not animated by determined political will.